 lmlogs.syslog.useTimestampWhenCollectorReceivedLogs=TRUE

-If you’ve enabled syslog log forwarding on the Collector, but the logs are not displaying in the Logs Page, you can perform the following checks to troubleshoot the issue.
+If you’ve enabled syslog log forwarding on the Collector, but the logs are not displaying in the Logs page, you can perform the following checks to troubleshoot the issue.

 Note: Collector configuration changes are universal on the Collector and can affect every device sending logs to that Collector.
 Changing a flag may fix one device but could affect others.
 It is usually a combination of changes that need to be done to resolve all syslog device issues.

-In the Collector’s configuration file (agent.conf):
+Check the following in the Collector’s configuration file (agent.conf):

 1. Is LM Logs enabled?